Carrier 59SC5A Error Code Continuous OFF: No Power / Control Failure

 Contact a licensed HVAC technician if:

-- The breaker trips again immediately after resetting
+- The circuit breaker trips again immediately after resetting

-- The power switch, breaker, and door panel are all correct but the LED remains off
+- The power switch is on and the breaker is not tripped, but the LED remains off

-- You notice a burning smell or visible damage near the furnace or electrical panel
+- You notice a burning smell or signs of electrical damage near the furnace